What are Disabled Students' Allowances?

 Once you’ve applied for your main student finance you’ll be able to apply for DSAs online.
 After you’ve submitted your application for DSAs you’ll be told what evidence you need to send to support your application.

-If you only want to apply for DSAs you need to complete a DSA1 application form which you’ll be able to download at Student finance - GOV.UK once the service opens.
+If you only want to apply for DSAs you need to complete a DSA1 application form which you’ll be able to download from www.gov.uk/student-finance-forms once the service opens.

 Apply and send your evidence early as the application process for DSAs can take around 14 weeks.